smalljvm/SmallJ/README.md

 - Created Smalltalk primitives for manipulating arbitrary Java objects (FFI) using reflection.
   So now, the full Java framework can be used from Smalltalk without modifying the VM.
 - Reimplemented the VM GUI classes in Smalltalk using the FFI, that now closely mirror the Java Swing framework.
-  So now, all Java GUI operations can be easily added with one 1-line methods in Smalltalk.
+  So now, all Java GUI operations can be easily added with one-line methods in Smalltalk.
   Further abstractions can be built on top of this, if desired.
   Removed now redundant GUI wrapper classes and associated primitives from the VM.
 - Changed the development workflow to be source file based, preferably using the rich Visual Studio Code IDE.
   Created a new class browser in Smalltalk for testing / debugging this way.
-  Remove source code from the image anymore, making it a lot smaller.
+  Removed source code from the image, making it a lot smaller.

-With all these changes, the interpreter will may run slower than it did before.
+With these changes, the interpreter will may run slower than it did before.
-Maybe, because adding primitive tables with direct function references probably helped a lot.
+Maybe, because adding primitive tables with direct function references probably helped performance a lot.
 Speed is not an issue for regular development operations, the system is snappy.
-The recompiling *all* sources takes about 8 seconds on my sub-top Core-i7 from 2017.
+Recompiling all sources takes about 8 seconds on my sub-top Core-i7 from 2017.
 Anyway, performance testing and hotspot optimizations are still to come...

 # Smalltalk startup & development